cityofaustin/Residential-Permitting/_project_steps/shed/consult.md

 * What's the address where the shed will be built?
 * What will you use this shed for?
 * Decide whether your shed will:
-  * Be over 1 story,
+  * be over 1 story,
-  * Be over 200 square feet (larger than 20 feet by 10 feet),
+  * be over 200 square feet,
-  * Be built in a floodplain,
+  * be built in a floodplain,
-  * Have plumbing,
+  * have plumbing,
-  * Have a Heating, Ventilation, and Air Conditioning unit (HVAC),
+  * have a Heating, Ventilation, and Air Conditioning unit (HVAC),
-  * Have electricity.
+  * have electricity.

 The project scoping worksheet can help you collect this information.
 You can also bring the worksheet to your consultation to help save time.